Independence Day… reminder of freedom in America from Tyranny, Oppression, Dictatorship…

 I’m not here to curse or condemn you.
 This is an honest letter from the heart.

-When did Clark Kent know he was different?
-In Man of Steel we see little Clark overwhelmed by his X-Ray vision and super hearing during class.
+When did Clark Kent realize he was different?
+In Man of Steel (2013) little Clark is overwhelmed by his super hearing and X-Ray vision in class.
 He hides in a closet and later asks his mom, “What’s wrong with me?”

-How many times did you ask yourself the same thing?
+How many times have you asked yourself the same thing?

 If you’ve got kids, you’re raising them to leave you.
 That cut umbilical cord was the clue they don’t really belong to us–they were born to fly.